r-spatialecology/shar/cran-comments.md

 For details changes, please see NEWS.md.

 ## shar 2.0
-Replace `raster` with `terra` and several code changes related to this
+* Replace `raster` with `terra` and several code changes related to this
+* Fixed issue of earlier submission "Unknown, possibly misspelled, fields in DESCRIPTION: 'Remotes'"

 ## shar 1.3.2
 Improvements of existing functions and spatstat update